Some engineering slang words and expressions are downright funny. While others you need to know to work in the engineering profession.

 Sharpen the pencil: to better solve a problem through closer investigation and review.
-Also, using more precise numbers.
-By and large, this expression is used to fix up approximated work.
+By and large, improving approximated work by using precise numbers.

 “Let’s sharpen the pencil to finish the structural load calculations.”

-Siamese connection: a pipe that branches off into two.
+Siamese connection: a pipe branching off into two.

 “Go ahead and add a siamese connection as the pipe will have two outlets.”